ActiveLogin/ActiveLogin.Authentication/BREAKINGCHANGES.md

 Breaking changes between version 11.0.0 and 10.0.0

-### Upgrade to .NET 9
-We now require .NET 9 - so this requires you to upgrade your website that uses Active Login.

 ### Remove allowed risk Level
 Removed support for blocking auth and sign transactions based on risk level, since no longer supported by BankID.
 Use return risk instead and handle risk level in your application.
 ```csharp